-Cancer/chemo or radiotherapy; if you just discover it and you are going for the treatment soon, please, consult with your doctor and obtain written note for cosmetic tattoo,
+Cancer/chemo or radiotherapy; if you just discovered it and you are going for the treatment soon, please, consult with your doctor and obtain a written note for a cosmetic tattoo,

-Active acne on or close to tatted area,
+Active acne on or close to the tatted area,

-Any skin diseases, infections, Psoriasis, eczema, non diagnosed rashes and blisters.
-Fresh sun burns and/or after laser skin treatments- wait 4 weeks
+Any skin diseases, infections, Psoriasis, eczema, non-diagnosed rashes, and blisters.
+Fresh sunburns and/or after laser skin treatments- wait at least 4 weeks.

-Allergies to hair dye; If you have allergies to topical makeup we recommend a color patch test at least.
+Allergies to hair dye; If you have allergies to topical makeup, we recommend taking a color patch test at least.

-Recently done any kind of surgery+ being under following medical treatment, including dental-please, check with your doctor
+Recently done any kind of surgery, taking prescribed antibiotics or other medications, or being under long-term physician care, including dental work, please, check with your doctor to obtain written consent

 Usage of any lash/brows growth serum (discontinue for at least weeks)

-You must strictly follow these guidelines to achieve best micropigmentation results.
+You must strictly follow these guidelines to achieve the best micropigmentation results.

 *DO NOT CONSUME before in any form: